Responsibility: Finance Department

 - Restrictions on use or time frames imposed by the donor

-The CAO and Directors have delegated authority to accept sponsorships of a value up to $5,000 with a term up to one (1) year without requiring Council approval.
+The CAO and General Managers have delegated authority to accept sponsorships of a value up to $5,000 with a term up to one (1) year without requiring Council approval.
 Sponsorship agreements exceeding $5,000 in amount or longer than one (1) year in duration or that include exclusive privileges to the sponsor will require Council approval and shall be confirmed by contract with the City.
-Proposals shall be sent to the Director of Finance with a detailed rationale to obtain appropriate approvals and/or draft proper legal agreements in consultation with all stakeholder groups.
+Proposals shall be sent to the City Treasurer with a detailed rationale to obtain appropriate approvals and/or draft proper legal agreements in consultation with all stakeholder groups.

 Sponsor activity must not infringe on any collective agreement or labour relations practices and must be consistent with the Procurement of Goods and Services Policy.

-The CAO and Directors have delegated authority to accept cash donations of a value up to $10,000 over a term up to two (2) years or one-time donations of goods and/or services of a value up to $10,000 without requiring Council approval.
+The CAO and General Managers have delegated authority to accept cash donations of a value up to $100,000 over a term up to two (2) years or one-time donations of goods and/or services of a value up to $100,000 without requiring Council approval.

 The City is able to issue tax receipts for cash donations and donations of furniture, equipment, or similar items valued $1,000 or less.
 In accordance with Canada Revenue Agency’s recommendation, donated items valued at more than $1,000 may require an independent assessment by a third party, at the expense of the donor, before the City can issue a tax receipt.